 It seems we’ve all been thinking deeply about race and racism in the United States.
 My interest in public health stems from a desire to work towards equity and social justice.

 One of my favorite TEDTalks is by Mary Bassett: Why Your Doctor Should Care About Social Justice.
 Dr Bassett is the Health Commissioner for NYC and a long time health activist.

-As you may know, I worked for several years at Partners In Health (and am working there on the COVID response now) and so appreciated her nod to the work of Paul Farmer when she says:
+As you may know, I worked for several years at Partners In Health and so appreciated her nod to the work of Paul Farmer when she says:

 “But I knew that epidemics emerge along the fissures of our society, reflecting not only biology, but more importantly patterns of marginalization, exclusion, discrimination related to race, gender, sexuality, class and more.
 It was true of AIDS.
 It was true just recently of Ebola.
 Medical anthropologists such as Paul Farmer, who worked on AIDS in Haiti, call this structural violence: structural because inequities are embedded in the political and economic organization of our social world, often in ways that are invisible to those with privilege and power; and violence because its impact — premature deaths, suffering, illness — is violent.
 We do little for our patients if we fail to recognize these social injustices.
 Sounding the alarm is the first step towards doing public health right, and it’s how we may rally support to break through and create real change together.”

 “Our role as health professionals is not just to treat our patients but to sound the alarm and advocate for change.
 Rightfully or not, our societal position gives our voices great credibility, and we shouldn’t waste that.”

 Videos like this can be great ways to spark ideas among your team members.
 What if you showed this video to your team and had a conversation about it?

 - What do you think your individual role is in addressing the social issues that accompany illness?